Lee and Karen Duquette, The Two RV Gypsies

 Cullasaja Falls is a waterfall in southwestern North Carolina.
 The waterfall is located on the Cullasaja River in the Nantahala National Forest and is part of the Mountain Waters Scenic Byway.
 Cullasaja comes from a Cherokee word meaning "honey locust place".

 There are several falls along this route, but Cullasaja Falls is the last major waterfall on the Cullasaja River.
-The falls is a long cascade over the course of 0.2 miles.
+The falls is a long cascade over the course of 0.2 miles and about 200 feet high.

 Cullasaja River Gorge sign road in Nantahala National Forest

-It is easy to catch a glimpse of the falls while driving by; however, getting a better view of the falls is not easy.
+It is easy to catch a glimpse of the falls while driving by.
+Getting a BETTER view of the falls is NOT easy.
 The falls are located beside of a series of blind curves on U.S. 64, with sheer rock cliffs above and below the road (as shown in the photo above).
 There is only one small pull-off near the falls, but luckily the two RV Gypsies found a place to park.
 Walking on the road put Karen Duquette in danger of being hit by a passing vehicle, but she was very careful and aware of the traffic.
-Lee stayed in the car.
-Karen took the photos as quickly as possible.
+(Karen does NOT recommend that other people walk here).
+Lee Duquette stayed in the car.
+Karen took the photos as quickly as possible and then hurried back to the car.

 Cullasaja Falls and fall colors Cullasaja Falls and fall colors